httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 --- abstract

-HTTP is often used as a substrate for other application protocols to create HTTP-based APIs.
+Applications often use HTTP as a substrate to create HTTP-based APIs.
 This document specifies best practices for writing specifications that use HTTP to define new application protocols, especially when they are defined for diverse implementation and broad deployment (e.g., in standards efforts).

 --- note_Note_to_Readers_